OwenKe11y/Emerging-Technologies-2021/README.md

 ```
 jupyter-lab
 ```
    This will open a browser window where the notebooks can be accessed.
+NOTE: if there is an ``` Access denied ``` prompt, open your command prompt in administator mode.

   </li>